Skip to content

 Training and assessments are delivered in the workplace and in college.
 Apprentices will be required to attend college-based sessions as part of their training, whilst also completing off-the-job training in the workplace.
 You will also complete assessments and observations in the workplace.

-You will need to complete Level 2 Maths and English before End Point Assessment.
+You will need to complete Level 2 Maths and English before the End Point Assessment (EPA).

-At the end of the Apprenticeship you will complete an End Point Assessment which will comprise of:
+At the end of the apprenticeship you will complete an EPA which will comprise of:

-1. 90 minute multiple choice test
+1. 75- minute multiple choice test

-On completion of parts 1-3:
+On completion of parts 1 and 2:

 Progression

-On successful completion you could progress onto a Level 3 Apprenticeship, including the Level 3 Chef de Partie Standard .
+On successful completion you could progress onto a Level 3 apprenticeship, including the Level 3 Chef de Partie standard.
 Alternatively, you could progress further through study of other qualifications or courses.

 Career Progression

-Progression from this apprenticeship is expected to be into a Chef de Partie role or senior Production Chef role.
+Progression from this apprenticeship is expected to be into a Chef de Partie role or Senior Production Chef role.

 Fees

-Apprenticeship course fees are subject to the age of the apprentice, and the size of the company
+Apprenticeship course fees are subject to the age of the apprentice, and the size of the company.

-For employer’s with less than 50 employees who do not pay the apprenticeship levy and who take on an apprentice who is aged between 16-18 at the start of their apprenticeship, there will be no direct cost and the full training costs will be covered by Government funding.
+For employers with less than 50 employees who do not pay the apprenticeship levy and who take on an apprentice who is aged between 16-18 at the start of their apprenticeship, there will be no direct cost and the full training costs will be covered by Government funding.
 If the apprentice is aged 19+ the government partially subsides the training costs and the employer will need to pay 5% of the costs.
-In the case of this course, the fee would be £400.
+In the case of this course, the fee would be £450.

-Please note that course fees are to be paid by the employer and apprentices cannot be asked to make a financial contribution toward their training.
+Please note that course fees are paid by the employer and apprentices must not be asked to make a financial contribution toward their training.

 To discuss apprenticeship course fees in more detail or for more information on recruiting an apprentice, please contact 01603 773365 or apprenticeships@ccn.ac.uk.